 Why Visit Luxembourg City: Is Luxembourg City Worth Visiting?

-If you’re like most people, then you probably know little, to nothing, about visiting Luxembourg and its capital city.
-But if you’re visiting Western Europe, and you’re ready to stray off the beaten path, you might consider a trip to this small country.
+But if you're visiting Western Europe, and you're ready to stray off the beaten path, you might consider a trip to this small country.
 Two questions might come to mind, though: Is Luxembourg City worth visiting?
 And if it is, then why?

-You’ve come to the right place to find out.
+You've come to the right place to find out!

 Is Luxembourg City Worth Visiting?